 - a.
 The invoice showing that the addresses came from CDS. - b.
-DSF invoice or documentation. - c.
+DSF2 invoice or documentation. - c.
 Copies of the delivery unit summaries that served as the mailer's bills for address sequencing service charges. - d.
-Evidence of receipt of information from postmasters for simplified address mailings (see 509.1.0, Address Information System Products). - e.
+Evidence of receipt of information from postmasters for simplified address mailings (see 509.1.0, Address Information System Services). - e.
 Form 3553 showing the date of the eLOT product used, or the date from the USPS Qualification report produced by presort software.

-6.10.2 High Density
+6.10.2 High Density and High Density Plus

-For each carrier route to which high density price mail is addressed, the mailer must document the total number of addressed pieces to the route.
+[1-27-13] For each carrier route to which high density or high density plus mail is addressed, the mailer must document the total number of addressed pieces to the route.